ManageIQ/manageiq.org/source/documentation/quickstart.html.md

 Use the **Providers** taskbar to manage the existence of your providers and to initiate a refresh of them.
 These buttons are used to manage multiple providers at one time.
 To manage one provider, click on that item in the main area of the screen.

-Console uses virtual thumbnails to describe providers.
+The Console uses virtual thumbnails to describe providers.
 Each thumbnail contains four quadrants by default.
 This allows a user to glance at a provider for a quick view of its number of hosts and authentication status.

 ![](doc/quickstart/2189.png)